 Remember that Netflix’s content library can vary by region and might change over time.
 Using these steps, you should be able to find a variety of Russian TV shows and movies to enjoy.

 In the meantime, there are other ways to get your Russian media fix.
 You can find great Russian movies on Amazon Prime and on other platforms or check out the FluentU language learning program.
-Here, you can watch clips from movies and shows, along with trailers, commercials, informative talks and more—all in Russian, with English and Russian dual subtitles.

 Though they may be slim pickings, these Russian movies and TV shows on Netflix will get you started with the world of Russian-language entertainment.